mithatco/mental_health_multiagent/README.md

    - The conversation handler manages this exchange

 5. **RAG Enhancement**
-   - The RAG engine retrieves relevant information from documents
+   - The RAG engine retrieves relevant information from documents:
-   - This provides context for the assistant's responses
+     1. Patient responses are summarized into clinical observations using AI
+     2. These observations form the basis for a focused RAG query
+     3. Documents are retrieved based on semantic similarity to this query
+     4. Retrieved documents' content is provided to the assistant for diagnosis generation
-   - Improves the quality of the diagnosis
+   - This improves the quality and relevance of the diagnosis

 6. **Diagnosis Generation**
    - After all questions are asked, the assistant generates a diagnosis